mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 8 Cr3000

 TOOL LASER
 A handheld laser welder/cutting-torch powered by a small internal powerpack (providing power for up to 20 minutes of continual use).
-The tool laser’s energy output is variable and thus can be used from anything from gentle electronic welding to small-scale metalwork or cutting through several centimetres of steel; anything beyond that requires a welding kit or a larger laser.
+The tool laser’s energy output is variable and thus can be used from anything from gentle electronic welding to small-scale metalwork or cutting through several centimeters of steel; anything beyond that requires a welding kit or a larger laser.
 At TL12 the tool laser is about the size of a large flashlight; at TL13 or above it can be as small as a pen.
-If used as a weapon, it inflicts DM-2 to attack rolls and has an effective range of five metres, dealing 1D damage to a target at full output.
+If used as a weapon, it inflicts DM-2 to attack rolls and has an effective range of five meters, dealing 1D damage to a target at full output.
 Each shot drains one minute of battery power.

 Tool Laser TL Effect Kg Cost
 Basic 12 Handheld laser tool 0.5 Cr500